CAERS Update for Georgia: Bulk Upload Templates

 CAERS will also have a bulk download feature available in future reporting periods to gather facility and emissions information from the previous reporting year and compiling it into a spreadsheet template as announced in a recent U.S. EPA training webinar.
 This will allow for efficient and simplistic updating of facility and emissions information within a CAERS-friendly format.
 After the spreadsheet template is updated by the facility, the preparer can easily begin a new emissions inventory report by utilizing the bulk upload feature.
 After the spreadsheet template is uploaded, CAERS has a series of quality control checks.
 An initial checkpoint will review the spreadsheet to ensure the proper cells are completed and the system provides details regarding the tab and cell that needs editing.
 A second quality checkpoint will review the data before it is ready for submittal.
 The quality checkpoint can give you two notifications, warnings and errors.
 A warning notification will direct you to check data but will not prevent you from submitting the report.
 An example of a warning can be the emissions for NOx for an emissions unit is the same as last year, suggesting it may not have been updated.
 An error notification will not allow you to submit until each error has been addressed.
 An example of an error notification can be the unit of measurement for throughput and the emissions factor do not match, so emissions could not be calculated.

 Please be sure to check out ALL4’s CAERS webcast to learn more about the system and big picture watch outs as more of your Facility’s data exist on the CDX.
-If you would like more information on how to get started in CAERS or questions as you use the system, please reach out to me at email@example.com or at 678-460-0324 ext.
+If you would like more information on how to get started in CAERS or questions as you use the system, email us at email@example.com or call us at 678-460-0324 ext.
 217.